 A job change can be stressful.
 It's important to check with yourself what prompted you to change jobs in the first place? does this provide at least a couple of things you are looking for?
 Is the stress only from the job or due to any personal issues? journaling could be a very powerful tool to find some answers.
 There are many ways for stress management.
 Book a free consultation with me so we can work together and I can help with some tips and techniques. https://heal.me/ramyakota24

-Get ready to transform anxiety, fear, and self-doubt into calmness, peace, and confidence.
+Transform your anxiety, fear, and self-doubt into confidence, self-worth and trust.

 Career stuff IS stressful.
 I'm sorry you're dealing with that.
 Some good news is EFT Tapping (emotional freedom technique) is a great way to manage and alleviate stress!
 Tapping helps calm the nervous system by simply tapping on different acupressure points on the head and upper torso with your fingertips.